 Many people with diabetes will be prescribed a drug called a statin to lower LDL (“bad”) cholesterol.
 Other drugs may sometimes also be used to increase HDL (“good”) cholesterol and to lower other blood fats such as triglycerides.

-Low-dose aspirin therapy may be recommended for some people with diabetes.
+Low-dose Aspirin therapy may be recommended for some people with diabetes.
 Aspirin helps prevent blood clots from forming.
 Aspirin is available without a prescription, but is not safe for everyone.
-Talk to your doctor about whether aspirin is safe for you and the dose you should take.
-For people who can’t take aspirin or who find it upsets their stomach, or in other specific situations, a prescription blood thinner called clopidogrel will sometimes be used.
+Talk to your doctor about whether Aspirin is safe for you and what dose you should take.
+For people who can’t take Aspirin or who find it upsets their stomach, or in other specific situations, Clopidogrel (a prescription blood thinner) will sometimes be used.

-Your blood lipid (fat) levels should be measured every year and more often if you are on cholesterol-lowering medications
+- Your blood lipid (fat) levels should be measured every year (more often if you are on cholesterol-lowering medications)

-The more you know about your disease and its treatments, the more you can participate in your own care.
+The more you know about your health and the treatments available, the more you can be part of your own care.